Williamson County Property Tax Guide

 • If my house is valued at $500K in Williamson County, how much would a homestead exemption save on property taxes?

-• In Williamson County, a homestead exemption can reduce the taxable value of your property by 20%; on a $500K home, that would lower your property's taxable value by $100,000.
+• Williamson County homestead exemption can reduce the taxable value of your property by 20%.
+Therefore, on a $500K home, that would lower your property's taxable value by $100,000.

 • Where can I learn more or get help with my property taxes in Williamson County?